-The CHER identified the main house at 46 Centre Street as a representative example of the "settlement era house in its form, proportions, ground floor plan primary building sections and construction method."
-The HCD plan refers to this style as the 'Vernacular Loyalist Cottage' built between 1800 and 1850.
+The CHER identified the main house at 46 Centre Street as a representative example of the "settlement era house in its form, proportions, ground floor plan primary building sections and construction method."18 The HCD plan refers to this style as the 'Vernacular Loyalist Cottage' built between 1800 and 1850.
 Additions to such buildings, referred to as a 'tail', were common and often accommodated a kitchen.
-Thornhill and Vaughan contained several Vernacular Loyalist Cottages with tail additions.
+19 Thornhill and Vaughan contained several Vernacular Loyalist Cottages with tail additions.
 The addition to the house at Concession 1, Lot 26 in Vaughan can be seen at the right edge of a c1900 photograph (Figure 3).
 It was constructed as a workshop for watchmaker William Watson who occupied the house.
+The property also contained a one story shed during its time as a residence, the western portion of which is visible in a c1967 photograph of the property (Figure 4).20

 The additions to the building at 46 Centre Street are discussed in the CHER and the HIA.
-The 19th century tail additions to the main house can be clearly seen in a 1983 photograph taken prior to the 20th century addition (Figure 4).
+The 19th century tail additions to the main house can be clearly seen in a 1983 photograph taken prior to the 20th century addition (Figure 5).
+46 Centre Street was converted to commercial use the early 1980s.
 Both the 19th and 20th century additions will be removed and replaced with a new addition.
-As outlined in Section 9.0 above (items D1 to D6), the new addition maintains the Vernacular Loyalist Cottage style and scale of the main house.
-The exterior materials are historically appropriate and include vertical board and batten siding with wood shingles on the roof.
+As outlined in Section 9.0 above (items D1 to D6), the new addition maintains the Vernacular Loyalist Cottage style and scale of the main house.21 The exterior materials are historically appropriate and include clapboard siding, sash windows, and light gray shingles.

-As outlined in Section 9.0 above and the Urban Design Brief, the new addition is subordinate to and compatible with the main house and yet distinguishable from it.
-Specifically:
+As outlined in Section 9.0 above, the new addition is subordinate to and compatible with the main house and yet distinguishable from it.22 Specifically: